vicchi/wp-biographia/readme.txt

 * Added: Support for resetting the plugin's settings/options to their initial default values from within the admin screen.
 * Added: Support for suppressing display of the Biography Box from posts, archives and the front page by category.
 * Added: Tabbed settings/options in the admin screen.
-* Fixed: Bug that caused an empty contact link to be displayed when an author's profile has an empty corresponding contact field.
+* Fixed: Bug that caused an empty contact link to be displayed when an user's profile has an empty corresponding contact field.
 * Fixed: CSS bug that prevented WP Touch from working in non-restricted mode.
-* Fixed: Bug that caused extended contact links in an author's profile to be persisted after plugin uninstallation.
+* Fixed: Bug that caused extended contact links in an user's profile to be persisted after plugin uninstallation.

 = 2.4.4 =
 * Released 2012.02.22